SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

-# Step 4: Create your Schema Connector and finish setup
+# Step 4: Create your Schema connector and finish setup

 ## Install dependencies